 An incredibly helpful guide, written by two experts who specialize in child psychology, is useful for kids stuck in the middle of a tough divorce.
 The book tackles difficult topics, like custody battles, lying, and undermining, and provides guidance for kids to navigate these incredibly complicated dynamics.
 This workbook offers exercises for kids to complete which will help them process their emotions and cope with their family circumstances.

-Children's Divorce Guides and Workbooks
+Best Children's Divorce Guides

 Parents who divorce usually worry about how their children will cope.
 When the family unit is broken up, the kids are faced with complicated emotions they are not always mature enough to handle.
 Young children may not have the words to express their feelings.
 Older kids may shut down and refuse to talk about how they are doing with the situation.
 A particularly helpful way to get through is the use of divorce guides, in combination with children's divorce books, expressly written for young kids.
-Instead of forcing a difficult conversation, provide them with a variety of divorce workbooks for kids that they can use independently.
-Given the startling high rate of divorce and data on how this event affects children, it is critical for parents to give their kids tools to work through their feelings.
-Children can work through these guides, written by child psychologists and family therapists, at their own pace and without the pressure of having to talk about their feelings.
+Instead of forcing a difficult conversation, provide them with a variety of tools for kids that they can use independently.Given the startling high rate of divorce and data on how this event affects children, it is critical for parents to give their kids guides to work through their feelings independently.
+Children can benefit by these books written by child psychologists and family therapists, at their own pace and without the pressure of having to talk about their feelings.

 An extremely helpful guide for girls nine years and up who are coping with the separation of their parents.
 Written like a divorce advice column, this book features an expert who responds to a wide variety of questions from girls related to separation, divorce, re-marriage and other related topics.
 There is a section full of quizzes and tips from real girls who have experienced this same difficult life event.